BlackOpsOne/BO1-Microsoft-Changes/README.md

 # BO1-Microsoft-Changes
 Some of the main differences between the Microsoft Store and Steam versions of Black Ops.

+Spoiler: The game is absolutely awful, it's not worth the $90.

 ## Executables
 - The game is now a 64 bit application, both executables are larger than Steam's.